Contents

 Västtrafik To Go App

 The Västtrafik To Go app is the best option for public transport journeys in Gothenburg.
-Usually, we plan trips using Google Maps, but the Västtrafik To Go app has two benefits over Google Maps when navigating around Gothenburg.
-Firstly, it tells you which stop or jetty your transport is leaving, and secondly, it enables you to buy your tickets right in the app using a credit card.
+We usually plan trips using Google Maps, but the Västtrafik To Go app offers two advantages over Google Maps for navigating Gothenburg.
+First, it shows which stop or jetty your transport is departing from, and second, it lets you buy your tickets directly in the app using a credit card.
 There are other benefits, but these are the most defining advantages over Google Maps.
 The Västtrafick To Go app is available on Android and iOS.

 So, you’ve finally reached the archipelago, but what do you do?!
 There are a few things to do to occupy you for a few hours, listed below: